mattermost/mattermost-load-test-ng/docs/controllers.md

 It is used to calculate what is the ideal performance of a Mattermost instance.
 It's sole purpose is to have the user login once, open a WebSocket connection and perform just one request.
 Running this controller will serve as a baseline against which to compare other results.

+### `GenController`

+This controller's purpose is to generate data (teams, channels, posts, etc.).
+This is particularly useful when a more realistic starting setup is required.
+Also, it is used to populate an empty database during the init process.